San Francisco 49ers

 But Hernandez hadn’t had any pre-draft contact with the 49ers.
 “I guess they kept things close to the vest,” Hernandez said.

-All the same, Hernandez knows what the 49ers are getting in Stribling, who was one of three selections the 49ers made Friday during the second and third rounds of the draft after trading down during Thursday’s first round.
-The draft will continue Saturday, with the 49ers currently set to have five picks over the final four rounds.
+All the same, Hernandez knows what the 49ers are getting in Stribling, who was one of three selections the 49ers made Friday during the second and third rounds of the draft after trading out of the first round on Thursday.
+They followed this with four fourth round selections and one fifth round pick on Saturday.

 No. 33 pick: De’Zhaun Stribling, wide receiver, Ole Miss